-(i) The regulatory enactments all provide for the appointment of an auditor, although this requirement does not apply to all licensees.
+- (i) The regulatory enactments all provide for the appointment of an auditor, although this requirement does not apply to all licensees.
 This Division of the Code only applies where a licensee is required by a regulatory enactment to appoint an auditor.
-References in this Division to "auditor" are to a licensee's external auditor.
+References in this Division to "auditor" are to a licensee's external auditor. - (iA) "Sections 68 to 80 of the Securities and Investment Business Act (the provisions governing financial statements and audit) only apply to "relevant licensees".
+Section 67(1) of that Act requires the Code to designate licensees as "relevant licensees" for this purpose.
+Section 55(1) of the Code provides, in effect, that all investment business licensees that are BVI undertakings are relevant licensees, except for investment advisers.
+(Inserted by S.I.
+91/2010)

-- (ii) The auditor fulfils certain important functions, including: - (a) auditing the financial statements of a licensee to ensure that they have been prepared in accordance with the applicable international accounting standards, that they are free from material misstatement and that they show a true and fair view of the licensee's financial position at the financial year end, the licensees financial performance during the financial year and of other matters covered by the financial statements; - (b) in the case of certain licensees, that the licensee has complied with the provisions of the Code with respect to the holding of customer assets; - (c) reporting on any matters that may materially affect the ability of the licensee to continue trading; and - (d) as required by the regulatory enactments, notifying the Commission if certain matters come to his attention during the course of the audit relating to solvency, the commission of offences, contraventions by the licensee of certain prudential requirements, significant internal control weaknesses and serious breaches of the regulatory enactments, the Code or of the licensee's AML/CFT obligations. - (iii) The auditor's independent and objective assessment should assist the board and senior management in fulfilling their obligations.
+- (ii) The auditor fulfils certain important functions, including- - (a) auditing the financial statements of a licensee to ensure that they have been prepared in accordance with the applicable international accounting standards, that they are free from material misstatement and that they show a true and fair view of the licensee's financial position at the financial year end, the licensees financial performance during the financial year and of other matters covered by the financial statements; - (b) in the case of certain licensees, that the licensee has complied with the provisions of the Code with respect to the holding of customer assets; - (c) reporting on any matters that may materially affect the ability of the licensee to continue trading; and - (d) as required by the regulatory enactments, notifying the Commission if certain matters come to his attention during the course of the audit relating to solvency, the commission of offences, contraventions by the licensee of certain prudential requirements, significant internal control weaknesses and serious breaches of the regulatory enactments, the Code or of the licensee's AML/CFT obligations. - (iii) The auditor's independent and objective assessment should assist the board and senior management in fulfilling their obligations.
 The board should regard the auditor as an essential part of the internal control framework. - (iv) However, the auditor is also important to the Commission because the annual audit of the financial statements gives the Commission a reasonable level of comfort that the financial statements, which are an essential part of the off-site monitoring process, are accurate and can be relied upon.
 The Commission therefore has an interest in the appointment of the auditor and the conduct of the audit.